Wrap It All! The 25 Best Paracord Handle Wraps

 I have attempted to make this list as complete as possible and have done my best to include alternate names for each knot/weave in the descriptions.
 That being said, I'm sure I've missed some.

 Due to knots having more than one name, the wrapping methods are not ordered alphabetically.
 Instead they are grouped by concept and ordered by difficulty, starting with the easiest handle wraps.
-Press ctrl+f on your keyboard to search this post for a specific wrap listed.
+Press ctrl+f if you are on a descktop computer to search this post for a specific wrap listed.

 Some of the pictures used are from our amazing Facebook fans.
 Credit is given below each picture.